sabre-io/sabre.io/source/_posts/2014-05-22-sabredav-2-release.md

 The new browser plugin shows you a lot more information about webdav properties as well, making it a more useful debugging tool.

+### Performance

+A lot of focus has gone into performance, specifically in relation to Cal- and CardDAV.
+We've been running the bleeding edge sabredav, and we've seen several major cpu drops as we've kept sabredav up to date.

+We've optimized queries, and provided new shortcuts in the system that allowed backends to do optimizations that were not possible before.

+Lastly, we added WebDAV-Sync support.

 ### WebDAV-Sync

 Support for WebDAV-Sync ([rfc6578][2]) has been added.
 WebDAV-Sync is used by